ME3Tweaks/ME3TweaksModManager/moddesc.ini file format.md

-The documentation for moddesc.ini has been moved.
-[Click here to view the documentation](documentation/index.md).
+The documentation for moddesc.ini has moved.
+[Click here to view the documentation](documentation).